TheDavSmasher/BossesHelper/README.md

 These collision functions are essential to fight logic, as it is where the user must specify if the Boss takes damage if the current pattern should be interrupted, if it should wait for the current attack to end, and if a new attack pattern should start.
 Lua helper functions are provided for each of these necessities through delegates.

-The `setup()` function will be called during load time before the scene starts.
+The `setup()` function will be called during load time **before the scene starts**.
+(If any function is called directly within the `setup()` function that requires the scene, this wil fail.
+Either do so in an Attack/Event or in a function added with [`addConstantBackgroundCoroutine()`](boss_helper_functions.md#helpersaddconstantbackgroundcoroutine-func-).)
 It can be used to give the Boss additional components, sprites, or starting values.
 This function is not necessary.
 If the Hurt Mode was set to Custom, it's highly encouraged to add this file, since otherwise the Boss cannot be hurt.
 This function will still be called regardless of Hurt Mode, though.

 All functions in this file are provided with a reference to the `player`, the Boss's ID under `bossID`, the Boss's `puppet`, and multiple controller delegate functions under `boss`, as well as access to all regular helper functions.
 The delegates provided here are different from the ones provided for Attacks, as explained in the Helper functions file.